sevensolutions/tiny-repo/README.md

 Artifacts are simply treated as blobs, so you can version anything.
 I'am versioning ZIP files.
 The storage backend can be a local directory or an S3 compatible service like MinIO.

-## Package Versions
+## Artifact Versions

-Every artifact has a package name and is part of a namespace.
+Every artifact has a artifact name and is part of a namespace.

 Artifacts are versioned using [Semantic Versioning(Semver)](https://semver.org/).